Dynamotivation/dynamotivation.github.io/content/portfolio/software/joins-the-battle-meme-generator.md

 ---

-Developing *...
-Joins the Battle!
-Meme Generator* presented a set of challenges, extending from core UI implementation to post-launch updates and architectural design:
+Developing *Joins the Battle Meme Generator* presented a set of challenges, extending from core UI implementation to post-launch updates and architectural design:

 *   Custom UI implementation:
     *   GameMaker Studio 1.4 lacked native UI components, necessitating a partial reimplementation of Material Design elements.
 This included shadows, fonts, regular and floating action buttons (FABs), and a custom density-independent pixel (DIP) system.